fanout/js-eventstream/README.md

 ### Initialize

-Construct a `ConnectEventStream` object.
+Construct a `EventStream` object.
 This object's constructor takes an optional object that has `grip` and `gripPrefix`.

 `grip` is optional and can be any of the following: